-- wages, bonuses and remuneration for labour services; - the proceeds of business, production operations or investments; - intellectual property right income; - property acquired from inheritances or presents, with the exception of such property as stipulated by the provisions of the third item of Article 1063 of the Civil Code; and - other property that should be in joint possession.
+- wages, bonuses and remuneration for labour services; - the proceeds of business, production operations or investment; - intellectual property right income; - property acquired from inheritances or presents, with the exception of such property as stipulated by the provisions of the third item of Article 1063 of the Civil Code; - other property which should be in joint possession.

-'Other property' can include any proceeds that are generated after marriage from the separately owned property of a spouse (excluding fruits and unearned increment) and shall be determined as community property, according to Article 25 of the Interpretation of the People's Supreme Court on the Application of the Part on Marriage and Family under the Civil Code.
+The last mentioned 'other property' can, for example, include any proceeds that are generated after marriage from the separately owned property of a spouse (excluding fruits and unearned increment) and shall be determined as community property, according to Article 25 of Interpretation of the People's Supreme Court on Application of the Part on Marriage and Family under the Civil Code.